Axian-Inc/ffthh-april-2025/README.md

 ```

 2. Install Elixir and Erlang:
-Note: You'll need to update your PATH after the `elixer` install.
+Note: You'll need to update your PATH after the `elixir` install.

 ```powershell
 choco install elixir